Ghana: Clothing

-Contemporary Ghanaian fashion includes traditional and modern styles and fabrics and has made its way into the African and global fashion scene.
+Later Ghanaian fashion includes traditional and modern styles and fabrics and has made its way into the African and global fashion scene.
 The cloth known as African print fabric was created out of Dutch wax textiles.
-It is believed that in the late 19th century, Dutch ships on their way to Asia stocked with machine-made textiles that mimicked Indonesian batik stopped at many West African ports on the way.
-The fabrics did not do well in Asia.
-However, in West Africa—mainly Ghana where there was an already established market for cloths and textiles—the client base grew and it was changed to include local and traditional designs, colours and patterns to cater to the taste of the new consumers.
-Today outside of Africa it is called "Ankara", and it has a client base well beyond Ghana and Africa as a whole.
-It is popular among Caribbean peoples and African Americans; celebrities such as Solange Knowles and her sister Beyoncé have been seen wearing African print attire.
-Many designers from countries in North America and Europe are now using African prints, and they have gained a global interest.
+It is believed that in the 19th century, Dutch ships on their way to Asia stocked with machine-made textiles that mimicked Indonesian batik stopped at West African ports on the way.
+In West Africa—mainly Ghana where there was an already established market for cloths and textiles—the client base grew and it was changed to include local and traditional designs, colours and patterns to cater to the taste of the new consumers.
+Outside of Africa, it is called "Ankara", and has a client base beyond Ghana and Africa as a whole.
+It is present among Caribbean peoples and African Americans; celebrities such as Solange Knowles and her sister Beyoncé have been seen wearing African print attire.
+Designers from countries in North America and Europe use African prints.
 British luxury fashion house Burberry created a collection around Ghanaian styles.
-Internationally acclaimed Ghanaian-British designer Ozwald Boateng introduced African print suits in his 2012 collection.
+Ghanaian-British designer Ozwald Boateng introduced African print suits in his 2012 collection.